Operation: Mechagon Workshop M+ guide — The War Within Patch 11.1.7

 As you deal with all the tonks you should also pay attention to your surroundings.
 The arena itself fights against you.
 All the saw blades that slide in different directions deal damage on contact.
 The same goes for big hammers at the arena edge.
 Make sure to avoid these while dealing with mobs.

-Tussle Tonks boss guide
+Tussle Tonks M+ boss guide

 The first boss encounter in our Workshop Mechagon boss guide is a duo fight against a tank, Gnomercy 4.U., and a robot, The Platinum Pummeler.
 Several changes have been made to this encounter, making some old strategies outdated.